ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 One of the interesting things about Lindemann's paper is that he describes not only the emotions that people experienced, but also the physical sensations associated with their acute grief reactions.
 These sensations are often overlooked, but they play a significant role in the

-## Attachment, Loss, and the Experience of Grief
+## One Attachment, Loss, and the Experience of Grief

 grieving process.
 The following is a list of the most commonly reported sensations experienced by the people we see for grief counseling:

-## Hollowness in the stomach

-Tightness in the chest

-## Tightness in the throat

-Oversensitivity to noise

-## A sense of depersonalization: "I walk down the street and nothing seems real, including me."

-Breathlessness, feeling short of breath

-## Weakness in the muscles

-Lack of energy

-## Dry mouth

 Many times, these physical sensations are of concern to the survivor, and he or she may come to the physician for a checkup.
 If so, physicians need to inquire about deaths and losses as part of their diagnostic evaluation.